yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-1-0-part-2.md

 The only change in type signature is swapping `MonadSource` for `Source`.

+(Note: a big thanks to Felipe for keeping me honest about this point, and recommending this solution.)

 As far as end users go, there's no need to ever deal directly with the Monad* variants of the types, they are only necessary for creating general-purpose libraries.
 If you want to just use conduit for your own application, you can